Associating Healthcare Teamwork with Patient Outcomes for Predictive Analysis: Introduction

 \section{Introduction}

 Cancer outcomes are influenced by a complex interplay of clinical, demographic, and organizational factors.
-While considerable research has focused on patient-level variables such as age, disease stage, and comorbidities \cite{sogaard2013impact, brandt2015age}, less attention has been paid to the role of human collaboration—particularly how healthcare professionals (HCPs) work together to coordinate and deliver care.
+While considerable research has focused on patient-level variables such as age, disease stage, and comorbidities \cite{sogaard2013impact, brandt2015age}, less attention has been paid to the role of human collaboration---particularly how healthcare professionals (HCPs) work together to coordinate and deliver care.
 Yet, effective collaboration is increasingly recognized as a critical determinant of care quality and patient outcomes in oncology and other complex medical domains \cite{gurses2006systematic, smits2010exploring, bagnasco2013identifying, verhaegh2017exploratory}.

 Electronic Health Records (EHRs) play a central role in modern healthcare coordination, serving not only as repositories of patient information but also as platforms through which clinicians communicate, document, and implicitly collaborate \cite{blumenthal2010meaningful,RN249,RN244}.
-These digital traces of interaction offer a rich, but currently underutilized source of data for understanding how care teams function and how their collaboration may influence patient trajectories.
+These digital traces of interaction offer a rich, but currently underutilized source of data for understanding how care teams function and how their collaboration may have associations with patient trajectories.

 In this study, we propose a novel, data-driven workflow to evaluating team-based cancer care by modeling HCP collaboration patterns as networks derived from EHR interactions.
 We then apply machine learning techniques to these networks to identify predictive signals associated with patient survival.
 This approach allows us to move beyond static clinical indicators (i.e., cancer stage) and uncover human factors that associate with patient outcomes.
 By using cross-validation and explainable AI techniques, we ensure that our findings are both generalizable and actionable.